Yug-Gabani/Snake-Game/README.md

 <br>👉SnackRun Class

-→The SnackRun class inherits from SnakeGame and adds user input handling and game loop functionality:
+<br>→The SnackRun class inherits from SnakeGame and adds user input handling and game loop functionality:
 <br>Input Handling: Captures user input to control the snake using the conio.h library (_kbhit() and _getch()).
 <br>Game Loop: The run() method runs the game loop, continuously drawing the game, accepting input, and updating the game state until a game-over condition is met.
 <br>Difficulty: The game speed is adjusted according to the difficulty level set by the player.